 Thus the spiritual thirst of Christ for eternal love

 shall have an end.

 in his joy at what he accomplished for us;

 we are His bliss, His reward, His worship, His crown.

 For all space and time, past, now, and to come,

 His longing for us continues until it is fulfilled eternally

 Pity, concern, compassion and longing

-will come to fulfilment at the best time.
+will come to fulfillment at the best time.